World Glaucoma Week: how to live with glaucoma

 Other risk factors include ethnicity (if you’re of African, Caribbean or Asian origin), family history, and certain medical conditions such as myopia and diabetes.

-The vast majority of glaucomas are completely asymptomatic (you would never guess there was a problem), however, an optometrist will be able to detect if you have glaucoma in a routine eye test.
+The vast majority of glaucomas are completely asymptomatic (you would never guess there was a problem), however, an optometrist will be able to detect if you have glaucoma in a routine eye examination.

 Less common types of glaucoma do have symptoms which may include: